Car stereo screens go extra large!

 Alpine has always taken great strides to bring awesome features to popular vehicles, and their Halo9 Series forged a path for all receivers to follow, offering the first oversized display of its kind and customizing it for vehicle-specific use.

-And if that's not big enough, Alpine equipped their newest Halo receiver — the stunning ILX-F411 — with an 11" display!
+And if that's not big enough, Alpine equipped their newest Halo receiver — the stunning ILX-F411 — with an 11" screen!
 The ILX-F411 lets you customize your display, but you'll lose HD Radio® compatibility, the ability to add Alpine's Truck Accessory Controller, and certain interface controls only available on the ILX-F309.

 Build a system with JVC

-No surprise that JVC's KW-Z1000W digital multimedia receiver with a 10.1" display is a solid entry in the category.
+No surprise that JVC's KW-Z1000W digital multimedia receiver with a 10.1" screen is a solid entry in the category.
 If you're adding an aftermarket amplifier, speakers, and sub, you'll want to give this one serious consideration.
 5-volt preamp outputs for a powerfully clean audio signal, a 13-band EQ, time alignment, and K2 sound-enhancement technology let you make sound-tweaking a priority.

 Kenwood goes deluxe